 What to Know

 On the battlefield, one should send in the cavalry, which is the word for an army component mounted on horseback.
-The similarly spelled word calvary however, refers to "an open air depiction of the crucifixion," or more recently "an experience of intense suffering."
+The similarly spelled word calvary however, refers to a depiction of the crucifixion, or, more recently, to an experience of usually intense mental suffering.

-These two words are often confused, enough so that we record the pronunciation for calvary (ˈkal-və-rē) as a variant on the headword for cavalry.
+These two words are often confused, enough so that we include the pronunciation for calvary (\ˈkal-və-rē\) as a variant pronunciation for cavalry.
 Why would we do such a thing?
 Because a large number of people pronounce cavalry as calvary, even if they have no trouble distinguishing between the two words in writing.
-And our pronunciation for this variant does note that it is stigmatized; we place a little ÷ before pronunciation variants which many regard as unacceptable.
-(This sign, by the way, is called an obelus, in case you didn’t want to keep referring to it by its better-known name, which is "that division sign…you know, the one with a line and a dot above it and below it…you know the one I’m talking about?
-Wait, do you have a piece of paper and a pen?
-I’ll show you what I mean.")
+Our pronunciation for this variant notes that it is nonstandard, which means that many people regard the pronunciation as unacceptable, so you may want to avoid using it.

 Although they begin and end with the same groups of letters, cavalry and calvary are not related in either origin or meaning.
 Cavalry (“an army component mounted on horseback”) comes from the Italian word cavalleria, which may mean either “cavalry” or “chivalry.”
-Two earlier meanings of cavalry in English, now both obsolete, were “horsemanship” and “knighthood.”
+Two earlier meanings of cavalry in English, now both obsolete, are “horsemanship” and “knighthood.”
+In modern English the word can also refer to an army component moving in motor vehicles or helicopters and assigned to combat missions that require great mobility, or to horsemen.

 Calvary was first used in our language over a thousand years ago, as the name of the place outside ancient Jerusalem where Jesus was crucified.
 This name comes to English from the Latin word for “skull” (calvāria).
-In the 18th century calvary began to be used with the meaning of “an open-air representation of the crucifixion of Jesus,” and then later took on the sense of “experience of intense suffering.”
-When referring to the specific place the word is capitalized; when using calvary to indicate a representation or an instance of suffering it is written in lowercase.
+In the 18th century calvary began to be used with the meaning of “an open-air representation of the crucifixion of Jesus,” and then later took on the sense of “an experience of usually intense mental suffering.”
+The word as used to refer to the location of Jesus' crucifixion is capitalized, but in other uses the word is lowercase.

 If you have trouble distinguishing between these two words, it may help to remember that the word dealing with horsemen has val in the middle of it.
 If you associate this word with the long-running comic strip Prince Valiant (who occasionally appears on horseback), you will make the correct choice.